wpswings/subscriptions-for-woocommerce/README.txt

 **2)  Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
 This will enhance transparency and provide clarity regarding the total amount, tax details, and renewal period, making management easier for recurring subscriptions during the checkout process.

-**3) Create Products as Subscription Products With Subscriptions for WooCommerce:** With WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
+**3) Create Products as Subscription Products With Subscriptions for WooCommerce:** With the WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
 The selected product will then be available as a WooCommerce subscription simple product, without creating a specific subscription-type product.

 **4) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.